Walk to End HIV FAQs

 How do I become a Capital Walker / Runner?

-A Capital Walker / Runner is an AIDS Walk participant who sets their fundraising goal at $1,000 or higher.
+A Capital Walker / Runner is a Walk to End HIV participant who sets their fundraising goal at $1,000 or higher.
 Anyone can enroll in the program!
 See our Be a Capital Walker / Runner

 page for more information.

-How do I become an AIDS Walk Washington sponsor?
+How do I become a Walk to End HIV sponsor?

-Sponsors are a key part of the success of AIDS Walk Washington.
+Sponsors are a key part of the success of Walk to End HIV.
 View/download our Sponsorship Opportunities

 package for more information.